-2022 Cumberland County Commissioner Candidates
+2025 Cumberland County Commissioner Candidates

 Doug Albrecht

-Douglas A. Albrecht is seeking his 2nd term on the Cumberland County Board of Commissioners.
+Douglas A. Albrecht is seeking his 3rd term on the Cumberland County Board of Commissioners.
 As a fiscal conservative he believes that our county has had a clear lack of leadership and ideas solving essential problems facing the County.
 He has been a voice of reason that has pointed out the mismanagement of county operations at the same time providing possible alternative solutions to those problems consistently.
 Doug wants to continue his commitment of managing and problem solving on issues that keep landing Cumberland County last in health, literacy, and income per household.
-Doug believes there are ways to bring the county out of last place by creating solutions through a common sense approach.
+Doug believes there are ways to bring the county out of last place by creating solutions through a commonsense approach.

-This year Doug is the new member of the county Finance Committee and he was able to review the county budget using his business knowledge, expertise, and his degrees in business and economic to seek ways that the County can reduce the tax burden on the residents.
+This year Doug is the new member of the county Finance Committee, and he was able to review the county budget using his business knowledge, expertise, and his degrees in business and economic to seek ways that the County can reduce the tax burden on the residents.

 As the county Liaison to the Library Board Doug Albrecht has overseen the greatest renovation of the County Library in nearly 40 years.
-The Cumberland County Library has a strong role as a County resource to help alleviate the illiteracy rate in this county and he wants this valuable asset to be more than just books on the shelf.
+The Cumberland County Library has a strong role as a county resource to help alleviate the illiteracy rate in this county and he wants this valuable asset to be more than just books on the shelf.

 Doug is also the county Liaison to the Board of Elections, and he has witnessed how the state has placed the burden to implement changes in the election process on the taxpayer.
 As in any task, Doug looks at each procedural change through his economic eyes.

+Being a member of the Bayshore Council, Doug has learned firsthand how the NJ Dept. of Environmental Protection continues to put constraints on the Bayshore region and industries.
+In addition, he is the newest member of the Tourism Council and knows that improving tourism to Cumberland County is an uphill battle.
 As a member of the Recreation Committee, the process has finally gained momentum to create a County Parks System.
 The centerpiece is the redevelopment of the County Fairgrounds with over 170 acres to have walking trails and horse trails.
 Activity has already begun to survey the rivers, land preserves, and existing parks.

 Doug Albrecht grew up in Vineland, graduated from VHS in 1982, holds a B.A. in Political Science and Economics from the University of Maryland, and a M.B.A. from Rowan University.
 He is the President and manager of Bob Albrecht Tire & Service, a family-owned business.